Discover the Temple of Athena Nike | the Goddess of Victory's Sanctuary Atop the Acropolis

 Who is Goddess Athena?

 Athena was a Greek goddess and the daughter of Zeus.
 She was worshiped as the goddess of warfare, wisdom, crafts, and cooking.
-She was also the patron of Athens.
+She was also the patron goddess of the city of Athens.
+Her symbol, the owl, signified wisdom, making her an enduring icon of intellect and strength.

 Are Athena and Athena Nike the same?

-While Pallas Athena is the representation of the goddess as a warrior and Athena Nike is the representation of the goddess as victorious in war.
-Nike, often referred to as Winged Victory, was an attribute of Athena, and largely appears in mythological stories as a companion and helper of Zeus or Athena.
+Pallas Athena is the representation of the goddess as a warrior, while Athena Nike is the representation of the goddess as victorious in war.
+Nike, often referred to as Winged Victory, was an attribute of Athena.
+In mythological stories, she largely appears as a companion and helper of Zeus or Athena.

-In the sixth century BCE, after a cult of Athena Nike was established in Athens, a small temple was built using Mycenaean fortification and Cyclopean masonry.
-During the Persian Wars, the temple was demolished by the Persians.
+In the 6th century BCE, after a cult of Athena Nike was established in Athens, a small temple was built using Mycenaean fortification and Cyclopean masonry.
+It was demolished by the Persians during the Greco-Persian Wars.

 The new temple was built in its place.
 The construction of the temple was completed around 420 BCE.
-In the 5th century C.E. the temple was converted into a Christian church.
-The temple stood for almost 2,00 years.
-It was demolished by the Turks in 1686.
-The Turks used the stones from the temple to build defenses against the Venetians.
-In 1834, following the independence of Greece (1821), the temple was reconstructed.
+In the 5th century CE, the temple was converted into a Christian church.
+It stood for almost 2,000 years and was demolished by the Turks in 1686.
+The Turks used the stones from the temple to build defenses against the Venetians. the temple was reconstructed in 1834, following the independence of Greece in 1821.

-In the 1930s the temple was dismantled as part of renovations.
-Archeologists believed that there were flaws in the earlier reconstruction and were restored in 2010.
+In the 1930s, the temple was dismantled as part of renovations.
+Archeologists believed that there were flaws in the earlier reconstruction and the temple was restored in 2010.
 The present temple construction is considered to be the closest to the original although some stones, reliefs, and sections of the parapet, and its frieze have been lost or are now in the Acropolis Museum and the British Museum.

 Temple of Athena Nike